Mehdi-Guendouz/IWD23-hackathon/Readme.md

 ### Content

-There are mainly 7 pages starting with the: landing page / login / sign up / Doctor profile / Medical History / Chat Ai / Dashboard, and there is the mobile version without implementation.
+There are mainly 7 pages starting with the: `landing page / login / sign up / Doctor profile / Medical History / Chat Ai / Dashboard`, and there is the mobile version without implementation.

-About the server, we have: rating system / authentication / appointment / doctor & visitor / recommendation (using AI).
+About the server, we have: `rating system / authentication / appointment / doctor & visitor / recommendation (using AI)`.

 About the AI, we have been able to achieve 97% accuracy, and we linked the AI with the back-end using Flask with Express.js.